 - Minimum of 4 years of management experience in supply chain and logistics.
 Minimum of 2 years’ experience in a leadership position;

 - Experience working with the Red Cross Red Crescent movement, particularly with the IFRC Global Tools, is an asset;

-- Experience in project management, budget management;
+- Experience in project management, budget management and funding proposal development;

 - Experience in a fast-paced/operational environment;